Swarathmica-infraspec/payout-management-system/README.md

 We use PostgreSQL(17.6-trixie) running inside Docker for persistant storage.

+Install devcontainer extension in vs code, or from the terminal using npm i -g @devcontainers/cli

 ## 1. Start Postgres with Docker Compose

 From the project root, open VS Code.
 Press F1: Dev Containers: Reopen in Dev Container

 This will start PostgreSQL in a container.

+To start devcontainer using terminal: in your project root, run, devcontainer ip --workspace-folder

 ## 2. Create Payees Table